 TOWN OF OCEAN CITY

-In accordance with the most recent rate study, the metered rate increases to $4.50 per 1,000 gallons, and the fixture rates increase to $1.70 per equivalent fixture.
-Fixture rates were $2.60 per equivalent fixture in FY 15.
-Revenue from water connections is expected to remain the same in FY 21.
+In accordance with the most recent rate study, the metered rate increases to $4.81 per 1,000 gallons, and the fixture rates increase to $1.83 per equivalent fixture.
+These rate increases generate $571,968 in additional revenue.
+Revenue from water connections is expected to remain the same in FY 22.
 Capacity, or Impact fees were enacted in FY 2005 and were increased to $126 per fixture in the FY 11 budget.
-Capacity fees are anticipated to result in $109,620 to fund Water department capital projects.
-The City Manager proposed budget included $38,378 in funding for a lighting retrofit project, which was not included in the Council Adopted budget.
+Capacity fees are anticipated to result in $128,520 to fund Water department capital projects.

 Twenty-one full-time positions are included in the Water Fund.
-A step increase effective January 1, 2021 has been funded.
+A step increase effective January 1, 2022 has been funded.
 Three additional positions are currently shared with the Wastewater Fund.
 They are: an Office Associate, a Purchasing Technician and a SCADA Technician.
-Interdepartmental labor for the use of Public Works’ manpower, has been budgeted at $51,500, the same level as FY 20.
+Interdepartmental labor for the use of Public Works’ manpower, has been budgeted at $60,000, an $8,500 increase from FY 21.
 Deductions have been made from Public Works for like amounts.
-Overtime costs are estimated to remain level for FY 21.
-Decreases are projected for health insurance and retiree health, while pension and worker’s compensation are projected to increase.
+Overtime costs are estimated to remain level for FY 22.
+Decreases are projected for health insurance and worker’s compensation, while pension and retiree health are projected to increase.

 CHANGES IN OPERATIONS: